 2002 – ECRI releases Rigel Analyst for property crime.

-2004 – ATF offers geographic profiling services at the federal level in the USA.
+2004 – ATF offers the first geographic profiling services at the federal level in the USA using Rigel software.

-2005 – The Committee for GPA Training and Certification (CGPATC) is formed to administer the GPA program and issue GPA certification.
+2005 – The Committee for GPA Training and Certification (CGPATC) is formed with the participation of ECRI to administer the GPA program and issue GPA certification.

-2006 – First military application of geographic profiling.
+2007 – First military version of the Rigel geographic profiling software released.